tsnellgrove/dark_castle3/doc/to_do.md

 					- CANCEL: clean-up room.chk_contain_item() that fails due to above error
 					- DONE: fix room.chk_contain_item()
 					- DONE: test to confirm fix
-					- INPROC: extend room solution to backpack for portable containers
+					- DONE: extend room solution to backpack for portable containers
 						- DONE: overhaul chk_in_bkpk() and bkpk_lst_remove() to ref sub-containers
 						- DONE: test drop(), eat(), wear()(
-						- TBD: troubleshoot verbs w/ bag & biscuit
+						- DONE: troubleshoot verbs w/ bag & biscuit
+			- TBD: Additional fixes for moving to general inventory
+				- TBD: end-to-end review of obj & lbs moving between rooms, containers, and creatures
+				- TBD: now prep case works with portable containers but 2-word does not - fix
 				- TBD: extend hand => bkpk to worn items?
 				- TBD: decide if sword glows in backpack?? (probably yes if 'hand' de-emphasized)
 			- TBD: dangerous scenarios
 				- IDEA: burt should attempt to auto-draw a weapon when threatened
 				- TBD: should be some sort of "you draw your weapon" txt?